 One to two months to prepare and submit.
-It can be filed within one month, but it often takes time for individuals to return signed letters of support.
+It can be filed within one month, but it often takes time for individuals to return signed letters of recommendation.
 Letters can be sent as signed PDFs to save time.
 After the petition is submitted, it usually takes four to six months for the NIW to be approved although processing times vary depending on backlogs at USCIS and the Service Center where the petition is being processed.

 How long does the AOS process take?